 - lose your student visa if you're an international student.

-There's a range of things you can do to improve your study skills or lighten your load - and plenty services that provide support.
+There's a range of things you can do to improve your study skills or lighten your load – and plenty of services that provide support.

 Avoid failing another unit